December 13, 2012

 One problem with introducing new technology is that people might not use it if it doesn’t feel comfortable to them.

 “Don’t fight culture; if people cook by stirring their stews, they’re not going to use a solar oven, no matter what you do to market it,” says Ethan Zuckerman, founder of Global Voices.
-Zuckerman’s advice and the maxim “consider context” is the second of E4C’s Design Principles, found in our Learning Lab.
+Zuckerman’s advice and the maxim “consider context” is the second of E4C’s Design Principles, found in Career Resources on this site.

 Biochar increases crop yields, carbon sequestration and water filtration